Staying Safe Online: A Cybersecurity Guide For Everyone

 Cover Your Laptop Cameras

 One way to spy on a user would be to infect their laptop with malware and then make use of the laptop camera to watch them.
 While camera covers are a thing, I don’t recommend them because they sometimes cause damage to the underlying trackpad when the laptop is closed.
-Instead, just use a piece of tape.
-A bonus to that approach is being able to see through the tape if the camera is turned on.
+Instead, just use a piece of masking tape or painters tap.
+A bonus to that approach is that if your camera has an LED, you’ll see the LED through the tape.

 Yes, I had a number of calls where I thought there was something wrong, and realized I had the camera covered — switching to tape reduced the number of those incidents to zero. 🙂